 Over the years, Prague has gained a reputation for fine dining.
 The Restaurant La Degustation Boehme and Alcron has been awarded a Michelin star.
 Apart from the Michelin Star-awarded restaurants, the Michelin Guide also recommends the following, slightly more affordable, restaurants: Aromi, Divins, Le Terroir, Sansho, Aureole and SaSazu.

-Aromi Restaurant is well known throughout Prague for serving some of the best food available, with the seafood being of a particularly high standard.
-This Italian style restaurant is located away from the city center in the Vinohrady district but it is well worth making the trip out to sample the best food that Prague has to offer.
-The cost of eating here is slightly higher than in most other restaurants, but the décor is beautiful and inviting, the staff are polite, courteous and friendly, and the food, as already mentioned, is fantastic!
-One of the favorites on the menu is the homemade ravioli stuffed with potatoes and sea bass and usually sticking to pasta dishes means that the bill is not too big at the end of the night.
+Aromi Restaurant is well known throughout Prague for serving some of the best food available, with the seafood being of a, particularly high standard.
+This Italian style restaurant is located away from the city centre in the Vinohrady district, but it is well worth making the trip out to sample Prague’s best food.
+The cost of eating here is slightly higher than in most other restaurants.
+But the décor is beautiful and inviting, the staff are polite, courteous and friendly, and the food, as already mentioned, is fantastic!
+One of the favourites on the menu is the homemade ravioli stuffed with potatoes and sea bass and usually sticking to pasta dishes means that the bill is not too big at the end of the night.
 They also offer a daily lunch special, which is just 200 CZK per person.

 Location: Mánesova 1442/78, Prague 2. website